Love at second sight: The Thailand Initial Coin Offering and its regulatory framework

 - a certain form of proof of concept for the venture.

 These aspects are relevant under Thailand’s regulations, but also for any well-considered decision-making process of the ICO investor.
 High profitability is not required, because the token investors would not participate in this.

 #2.
-Blockchain technology: Compared with a centralized database, the blockchain technology is more expensive, much slower and has a limited privacy.
+Blockchain technology: Compared with a centralized database, the blockchain technology is more expensive, much slower and has limited privacy.
 The blockchain-based business has to utilize particular blockchain advantages which over-compensate these economic disadvantages.
 Practical examples are that the business utilizes the blockchain

 - as a record-keeping tool for the long-term storage of information, data, and files,